Best Nursing Pads

 Analysis and Test Results

-Nursing pads might be a must-have item for your breastfeeding days depending on your milk production.
+Nursing pads might be a must-have item for your breastfeeding days, depending on your milk production.
 They catch potential leaks, saving you from a soaked bra and embarrassing wet spots.
-Let us help you find a set of pads that is reliable, comfortable, and fit within your budget.
+Let us help you find a set of pads that are reliable, comfortable, and fit within your budget.

 Lansinoh disposables have a very pliable construction and soft material, so even though the contour is not so deep, they still form to your shape well.
 The NuAngel cotton pads are some of the least comfortable to wear.
 The cotton fabric is soft, but the pads are bulky and a bit stiff, making them feel awkward when placed inside your bra.

-The majority of the time, disposable pads will out-absorb reusable options.
-This is because many of them contain SAP, which is the same material found in diapers that makes them so absorbent.
-However, we did not find this to be true when using Eco by Naty.
-They do not disclose if they use SAP in their nursing pads, however, they were the least absorbent product we tested, leaving mom feeling soggy much sooner than other brands.
+The majority of the time, disposable pads will out-absorb reusable options, and this is because many of them contain SAP, which is the same material found in diapers that makes them so absorbent.
+But we did not find this to be true when using Eco by Naty.
+They do not disclose if they use SAP in their nursing pads; however, they were the least absorbent product we tested, leaving mom feeling soggy much sooner than other brands.

 Many moms choose to use a combination of reusable and disposable nursing pads.
 Disposables create more waste and can feel similar to wearing a diaper on your chest, and our tester preferred reusable pads when at home.
 However, the individually wrapped pads can be super convenient to keep in your diaper bag or purse while out and about.